basselabdo/code-sample/README.md

 I also added an interfaces in [domain](./src/domain) folder where I added [account](./src/domain/account.ts) and [transaction](./src/domain/transaction.ts) to easily parse and create objects from or into the Db.

-Database configuration, I decided to use MongoDb, since the relation in between `account` and `transactions` is not that complex and no need to make the solution more complexity.
-Also, I built the structure in a way where we need a minimum code change if we decided to chage the Db engine. i.e. changing the implementation of [mongo-account-repository-impl](./src/persistance/account/mongo-account-repository-impl.ts) and [mongo-transaction-repository-impl](./src/persistance/transaction/mongo-transaction-repository-impl.ts) only.
+Database configuration, I decided to use MongoDb, since the relation in between `account` and `transactions` is not that complex and no need to make the solution more complex.
+Also, I built the structure in a way where we need a minimum code change if we decided to chage the Db engine. i.e. when changing the engine from Mongo (NoSql) to Postgres as an exmaple, so the implementation of [mongo-account-repository-impl](./src/persistance/account/mongo-account-repository-impl.ts) and [mongo-transaction-repository-impl](./src/persistance/transaction/mongo-transaction-repository-impl.ts) needs to be changed only.

-I hosted the Db in https://scalegrid.io/ and also I added the configurations to it in [default.json](./config/default.json#L4)
+I hosted the Db in https://scalegrid.io/ so multiple team members may use the API concurrently, and also I added the Db configurations in [default.json](./config/default.json#L4)
 ```
 "mongoDb": {
     "hostname": "SG-gifted-dibble-7473-53944.servers.mongodirector.com",